hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/finish.md

 # Conclusion #

-Keeping configurations and secrets out of your codebase is an important pattern to follow for application on Kubernetes.
+Keeping configurations and secrets out of your codebase is an important guideline for application on Kubernetes.
 Kubernetes can be deployed to a variety of data center targets and your application should also accommodate these different contextual settings.
-As you have learned, the environment configuration can all be stored in ConfigMaps and Secrets.
+You learned, the environment configuration can all be stored in ConfigMaps and Secrets.
 This allows your applications to reference these configurations as environmental resources.

 ## Secrets and Protection ##